LilithHafner/Chairmarks.jl/dev/.documenter/tutorial.md

 ```

 The default runtime of a benchmark is 0.1 seconds, so this invocation should take just over 1 second to run.
-Let&#39;s verify:
+Let's verify:

 ```julia
 julia> @time [@b fill(0, n) for n in 4 .^ (1:10)];